-Each design project is unique, but the process of design here at Moss follows a well defined path.
+Each design project is unique, but the process of design here at moss follows a well defined path.

 This series of posts will explore our approach to the design process and give you an idea of how we might handle a future project of yours.